LFL-Lab/SQuADDS/_sources/source/getting_started.rst.txt

 .. image:: https://img.shields.io/badge/-Setup-blue
    :alt: Setup

-This guide helps you get started with **SQuADDS**
+This guide helps you get started with ``SQuADDS``

 Installation
 ============

-SQuADDS is built on top of `qiskit-metal`, which is a crucial dependency.
-The installation process depends on whether you already have `qiskit-metal` installed in your environment or not.
+``SQuADDS`` is built on top of ``qiskit-metal``, which is a crucial dependency.
+The installation process depends on whether you already have ``qiskit-metal`` installed in your environment or not.

+For detailed installation instructions and troubleshooting for ``qiskit-metal``, please refer to:
+- `Qiskit Metal Installation Guide <https://qiskit-community.github.io/qiskit-metal/installation.html>`_
+- `Qiskit Metal Installation PDF Guide <https://github.com/OJB-Quantum/Qiskit-Metal-to-Litho/blob/main/Installing%20Qiskit%20Metal%20Using%20Git%2BURL_by%20Onri%20Jay%20Benally.pdf>`_
+- `Qiskit Metal Installation Video Tutorial 1 <https://www.youtube.com/watch?v=hs0tzZpH0xQ>`_
+- `Qiskit Metal Installation Video Tutorial 2 <https://www.youtube.com/watch?v=rLAH1RZHgtM>`_

-1. Installing SQuADDS with Existing `qiskit-metal`
+1. Installing ``SQuADDS`` with Existing ``qiskit-metal``
 ----------------------------------------------------
 .. _installing-squadds-with-existing-qiskit-metal:

-If you already have `qiskit-metal` installed and running in your environment, you can install SQuADDS in two ways:
+If you already have ``qiskit-metal`` installed and running in your environment, you can install ``SQuADDS`` in two ways:

 a) Using pip: